uussoop/simple-ssh-container/readme.md

 - Add logging to see who logs in and when
 - Run regular security audits on keys and creds
 ```

-Let me know if you would like me to explain or expand on any part of the README.